OFFICE OF THE SELECTBOARD

 The Board discussed meeting‑coordination protocol.
 Edwards clarified procedures for scheduling special and non‑regular meetings, confirming that all Board members must receive notice and that meetings should be scheduled with the expectation of a quorum.
 She noted that any Board member may call a meeting and that she may postpone or cancel a meeting when essential participants are unavailable or when the Board cannot reasonably advance Town business, while safety‑related matters may proceed without full attendance.

+Pike noted he thought the Edwards protocol email for meeting preparation helped him to understand the process of meeting set up and follow through.
 Members reviewed recent scheduling issues, including the postponement of a special meeting, and confirmed that the meeting had been canceled due to availability conflicts.
 The Board agreed to improve communication practices and avoid assumptions regarding member intent.

 The Board also reviewed the status of the right‑of‑way matter, including prior site visits, measurements, and the resident’s concerns.
 Members discussed whether additional meetings or full‑board site attendance were necessary and considered how to balance efficiency with transparency.
 No additional action was taken.